 There’s no denying that the tabby cat is quintessential to the felis domesticus lineup.
 Where in the world would we be without our swirled, spotted, and striped kitties?
 Let’s take a look at some of the interesting facts and the millennia of folklore surrounding the tabby cat.

 Some of you may be surprised to learn that the term “tabby” does not refer to a type of breed.
 Instead, “tabby” encompasses all cats that share the agouti gene, which results in one of four distinct coat patterns.
 The tabby pattern is so ubiquitous, however, that it can be found in a number of recognized cat breeds today.
-Tabbies also come in many different colors, the most common of which include orange (or ginger), grey, brown, and white or cream.
+Tabbies also come in many different colors, the most common of which include orange (also called ginger or red), grey, brown, and cream.

 Mackerel tabby cat